dobrebydlo/test1/README.md

 16. Added automatically generated EER Diagram.
 17. Wrote this detailed list.
 18. Made some more changes and fixes...
+19. Suddenly realized that one purchase may contain more than one kind of items.
+20. Solved the problem.

 ## Contact me